TransparentSelf/transparentself.github.io/_posts/2022-04-30-Karriverzum.md

     - [Moodboard](https://github.com/aronuxui/aronuxui.github.io/blob/gh-pages/_posts/2022-04-30-Karriverzum.md#moodboard)
     - [Design Mockup](https://github.com/aronuxui/aronuxui.github.io/blob/gh-pages/_posts/2022-04-30-Karriverzum.md#design-mockup)

-> "A compass in the world of work"

 # Executive Summary
 A web platform for general IT career planning currently under development.
 Our first big hairy audacious goal is to provide **a live career map for IT university students and young IT professionals** where they can plan ahead their future in the world of IT.